oroinc/documentation/user/back-office/customers/customers/create.rst

    .. image:: /user/img/customers/customers/CustomersCreate.png
       :alt: An empty form is displayed when creating a new customer

 #.
-Optionally, select an existing :ref:`account <user-guide-accounts>` to help track sales actions and metrics for the customer that is a member of the bigger customer organization.
-When it remains empty, the new account is created for the new customer automatically.
+Optionally, select an existing :ref:`account <user-guide-accounts>` to help track sales actions and metrics for the customer that is a member of the more prominent customer organization.
+When it remains empty, a new account is automatically created for the new customer.

 #.
 Fill in the customer **Name**.